Dental Marketing ROI and Cost Per Lead Benchmarks by Channel

 Raw clicks, junk forms, unreachable leads, duplicate submissions, and consults that never show should not be counted as ROI.
 They are useful diagnostic signals, but not production.

-Booked.Dental uses 20x+ as the average proof story across strong-fit clinics, but individual results depend on treatment value, response speed, local demand, case acceptance, and whether rejected-lead feedback is used.
+Booked.Dental treats ROI proof as campaign-specific evidence because individual results depend on treatment value, response speed, local demand, case acceptance, and whether rejected-lead feedback is used.